aashish-bidap/Reddit-Stock-Analysis-using-AWS-Cloud-Analytics-Services/README.md

 Lately, a group of online traders collaborated on Reddit & took down the hedge fund by bidding up the stock price of GameStop.This unprecedented move by the online traders took the market by storm with continuous ups and downs in the stock value.
 Therefore, we decided to come up with a project that can analyze the discussions on Reddit for “/r/WallStreetBets” and gives the users an idea about what are some of the stocks that are being discussed, sentiment of their discussion and further allowing the user to view the additional details about the required stock over an interactive dashboard.

+- /src directory
+  - Includes the python script for the two lambda functions that were created for the project execution

 - Try our Application here : http://redstocks.com.s3-website-us-east-1.amazonaws.com/
   - Amazon Lex : Chatbot user interface to easy access.
   - AWS Lambda : Lambda Triggers to collect data from Reddit upon specific Lex Intent.